11amcoder/11amcoder/README.md

 I am AI Engineer and Developer from India.

-took 3 months to realize how good it can be if i start my coding journey at the age of 3 years.
+took 3 months to realize how good it can be if i could have started my coding journey at the age of 3 years.

 I am also the founder of 11amcoder, a YouTube channel that aims to educate and entertain the audience on machine learning and artificial intelligence topics.
 I create and upload videos on various concepts, applications, and trends in the field, such as deep learning, computer vision, natural language processing, and quantum computing.
 I use my passion, creativity, and aptitude to produce engaging and informative content that reaches thousands of viewers and subscribers.